zoesimmons/hs-coding-club-css-selectors-philly-springside-chestn-f924/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-preview.png" alt="nitrous preview">

 You're going to code your solution in `css/gems.css`.
-Go ahead and open that file in Nitrous, as well as `index.html`.
+Go ahead and open that file in the Nitrous text editor, as well as `index.html`.

 ### Move the Ruby